thaggie/thaggie.github.io/_posts/2019-01-24-pixel-eight.markdown

 });
 ```

-Here we've created a game, the `start` function starts the game runs in a loop calling `draw` (by default) at 10 times per second.
+Here we've created a game, the `start` function starts the game running in a loop calling `draw` (by default) 10 times per second.

 `pset` sets one pixel to a specific color, the colors are from a standard palette for which there are names in the `color` export of the library.
 The co-ordinates system starts at the top left of the board with (0,0) and goes to (15,7) at the bottom right.

 This "game" should be runnable on your [pixel][pixel-kit], create an `index.js` file and copy the code above into it:

 - Ensure that your pixel is connected to your computer via USB.
-- Ensure that youre pixel is turned on.
+- Ensure that your pixel is turned on.
 - At the command line run `node index.js`
 - You should see the pixel go blank with a single red pixel in the top left
 - Ctrl+C to stop the program from running.